-The people that should read my book are parents, doctors, lawyers, teachers, school psychologists, government officials, police, people considering cannabis as a treatment, Down syndrome advocates, people dealing with epilepsy, people with a cancer diagnosis, siblings and any person dealing with a challenge.
+The people that should read my book are parents, doctors, lawyers, teachers, school psychologists, government officials, police, people considering cannabis as a treatment, Down syndrome advocates, people dealing with epilepsy, people with a cancer diagnosis, siblings, and any person dealing with a challenge.
 I believe we can take our struggles and make them triumphs.
-Challenge is an opportunity to be extraordinary.
+The challenge is an opportunity to be extraordinary.
 The book was written for my three boys.
 I want all three to know how much I love them.
 It was written for a parent considering this path and for all the professionals that will touch the life of a child.

 How does the overall style and structure of the book relate to its content?